dolthub/docs/content/concepts/dolt/sql/table.md

 ## How to use Tables

-Structure the data you want to store and query in your database into tables.
+Structure the data in your database into tables.
 Define relationships between tables using foreign key [constraints](./constraints.md).
 Use `CREATE` statements to create tables and `ALTER` statements to change their schema.

 ## Difference between MySQL Table and Dolt Table